2024년 6월 고2 모의고사 변형 (18-30번)

 24년 6월 고2 모의고사 23번

-If there is little or no diversity of views, and all scientists see, think, and question the world ____ a similar way, then they will not, as a community, be as objective as they maintain they are, or at least aspire to be.
+If there is little or no diversity of views, and all scientists see, think, and question the world in a similar way, then they will not, as a community, be as objective ____ they maintain they are, or at least aspire to be.

-The solution is that there should be far greater diversity in the practice of science: in gender, ethnicity, and social ____ cultural backgrounds.
+The solution is that there should be far greater diversity in the practice of science: in gender, ethnicity, ____ social and cultural backgrounds.

 24년 6월 고2 모의고사 24번

-We tend to break up time into units, such as weeks, months, and seasons; in a series of studies among farmers in India and students in North America, psychologists found that if a deadline is on the other side of a "break" ― such as in the New Year ____ we're more likely to see it as remote, and, as a result, be less ready to jump into action.
+We tend to break up time into units, such as weeks, months, and seasons; in ____ series of studies among farmers in India and students in North America, psychologists found that if a deadline is on the other side of a "break" ― such as in the New Year ― we're more likely to see it as remote, and, as a result, be less ready to jump into action.

 24년 6월 고2 모의고사 25번